 By Xiangwang, Sichuan Province

-God’s words say: “Cruel, brutal mankind!
-The conniving and intrigue, the jostling with each other, the scramble for reputation and fortune, the mutual slaughter—when will it ever end?
-God has spoken hundreds of thousands of words, yet no one has come to their senses.
-They act for the sake of their families, and sons and daughters, for their careers, prospects, status, vanity, and money, for the sake of clothes, for food and the flesh—whose actions are truly for the sake of God?
-Even among those whose actions are for the sake of God, there are but few who know God.
-How many do not act for the sake of their own interests?
-How many do not oppress and discriminate against others for the sake of maintaining their own status?
-Thus, God has been forcibly condemned to death innumerable times, countless barbaric judges have condemned God and once more nailed Him to the cross” (“The Wicked Must Be Punished” in The Word Appears in the Flesh).
+God’s words say: “Cruel mankind!
+The connivance and intrigue, the snatching and grabbing one from another, the scramble for fame and fortune, the mutual slaughter—when will it ever end?
+Despite the hundreds of thousands of words God has spoken, no one has come to their senses.
+People act for the sake of their families, sons and daughters, for their careers, future prospects, position, vainglory, and money, for the sake of food, clothing, and the flesh.
+But is there anyone whose actions are truly for the sake of God?
+Even among those who act for the sake of God, there are but few who know God.
+How many people do not act out of their own interests?
+How many do not oppress or ostracize others in order to protect their own position?
+And so, God has been forcibly sentenced to death innumerable times, and countless barbaric judges have condemned God and once more nailed Him to the cross” (“The Wicked Will Surely Be Punished” in The Word Appears in the Flesh).
 I feel deeply chastised in my heart every time I see these words from God.
 I think back to how, in the past, I did not pursue the truth, in fulfilling my duty I competed against my working partners time and time again, and I would oppress or discriminate against others for the sake of my own reputation and benefit.
 Not only did I suffer losses in my own life, but I also caused the church work to suffer losses.
 It was God’s repeated chastisement and judgment that made me awaken, and I then saw clearly the emptiness of fame and gain and its harm to me, I put aside my pursuit of reputation and status and began to live out a bit of human likeness.

 I accepted God’s work of the last days in 1999.
 At the time I fulfilled the duty of hosting others.
 I saw how wonderfully some brothers and sisters fellowshiped, how they were able to find words from God to resolve any issue.
 I was happy to engage with them, and I would communicate openly with them on any issue.
 I also envied them very much, thinking: “Wouldn’t it be great if I could be like them one day, solving many problems that bothered my brothers and sisters, and being at the center of them all?”
 Thereafter, I began to read God’s words, attend meetings and perform my duty more proactively.
 In 2007, I was assigned to perform the duty of church leader.
 Any wrong state or difficulty a brother or sister had, and all the various problems that cropped up in the church, were reported to me.
 I would then search for God’s words in relation to their problems and give them fellowship to resolve their problems.
 After a while, I felt that I could resolve some difficulties that my brothers and sisters had through fellowshiping about the truth, and my heart felt much enjoyment; I felt like all my hard work over the past few years was paying off.
 I behaved in a positive manner when performing my duty so that I could hold on to the position and fulfill my own vanity.
 No matter what work was assigned by the upper-level leaders, I always actively catered to them, even if my co-workers felt it was difficult or were unwilling to go along with it, I never complained.
 Even if there were things I did not understand I played along, thus winning the praise of the leaders.